gringer/presentation-notes/README.md

-# presentation-notes
+# Presentation Notes
-Notes from presentations that I have seen
+Presentations seen and transcribed by David Eccles